 About Face treats the cause of snoring and obstructive sleep apnea with a revolutionary procedure called NightLase.

 You may have heard of Constant Pressure (CPAP) machines which were a common treatment option in the past.
 However, CPAP machines (apart from being inconvenient and uncomfortable) only have a 40% success rate.

-NightLase has a 90% success rate.
+NightLase has an 80% success rate.
 About Face Brisbane is proud to offer this amazing treatment to our valued clients.

 How does the NightLase treatment work?

 The NightLase procedure for snoring and sleep apnea harnesses the power of heat and light to gently tighten the back of the throat.
 This heating with a precisely controlled and safe laser beam triggers the body’s natural collagen production process called neocollagenesis.
 The production of collagen results in a firmer throat and soft palate tissue, which in turn reduces the likelihood of the throat collapsing and vibrating during sleep.

 There are many benefits to the NightLase procedure:

 - NightLase is safe.

 - Patients can continue their daily routine immediately after the treatment, including driving a car or operating heavy machinery.

 - No anaesthesia is required.